 Keiser University wishes to eliminate possible areas of misunderstanding before students begin class.
 This allows the University to devote future efforts to support our students' education.
 At Keiser University tuition and fees are charged to the student by the semester.
 Each semester is 16 weeks.
-Keiser University students are not charged by the course or by credit hours.
+Keiser University students are charged by the semester for the scheduled credit hours.
 University student tuition and fees are subject to annual review and modification.
+Proration of charges due to withdrawal are explained in the University catalog.

-Effective Fall term, August 29, 2016:
+Effective Fall term, August 28, 2017:

-Application Fee (one-time charge) \$55.00 Registration Fee (one-time charge) \$145.00

-Tuition Charge Per Semester (Tuition is charged and payable on the first day of the class in the semester)

-Tuition for Students attending Full Time: (12 to 18 credits per semester)

-(====================================== 7-, Tuition for students attending Three Quarter Time = (9 to 11.99 credits per semester) \$6,558.00 Tuition for students attending Half Time = (6 to 8.9 credits per semester) \$4 372 00

-Tuition for students attending Less Than Half Time (0 to 5.99 credits per semester) \$2,186.00

-Tuitition for students attending over Full Time = (19-24 credits per semester) \$10,930.00

-Education Fee per Semester by degree

-Associate of Arts Programs-Bachelor of Arts Programs \$440.00 Associate of Science/Bachelor of Science in the following majors: \$440.00

-Crime Scene Technology, Fire Science, Graphic Arts/Design, Health Information Management, Information Technology, Medical Administrative Billing/Coding, Medical Assisting, Video Game Design, Computer-Aided Drafting, Computer Information Systems, Cyber Forensics/Information Security, Elementary Education, Exercise Science, Fire Science, Forensic Investigations, Graphic Arts/Design, Health Information Management, Health Science, Imaging Sciences, Information Technology Management/Programming, Homeland Security, Hospitality, Interdisciplinary Studies, Legal Studies, Management Information Systems, Network Systems/Data Communications, Nursing, Paralegal Studies, Political Science, Psychology, Public Safety Administration, Social Media Communications, Software Engineering, Sports Management / Sports Medicine & Fitness Technology, Video Game Design

-Associate/Bachelor of Science Degree in the following majors:

-Biomedical Sciences, Biotechnology, Diagnostic Medical Sonography, Dietetics & Nutrition, Histotechnology, Massage Therapy, Medical Laboratory Science/Technician, Nuclear Medicine Technology, AS Nursing, Occupational Therapy Assistant, Physical Therapist Assistant, Radiation Therapy, Radiologic Technology, Respiratory Therapy, Surgical Technology

-Associate of Science Degree with a major in Baking and Pastry Arts or Culinary Arts Externship Education Fee Baking and Pastry Arts or Culinary Arts

-Textbook prices are available on the student portal by course.
-Estimate for books per semester
+, , , Initial Fees Application Fee (one-time charge) \$55.00 Registration Fee (one-time charge) \$145.00 Tuition Charge Per Semester (Tuition is charged and payable on the first day of the class in the semester) Tuition for Students attending Full Time: (12 to 18 credits per semester) \$9,112.00 Tuition for students attending Three Quarter Time = (9 to 11.99 credits per semester) \$6,834.00 Tuition for students attending Half Time = (6 to 8.9 credits per semester) rution for students attending than time = (o to 0.5 credits per semester) \$4,556.00 Tuition for students attending Less Than Half Time (0 to 5.99 credits per semester) Tallion for state the attenual grass main rain (or to order to eath per semicotor) \$2,278.00 Tuitition for students attending over Full Time = (19-24 credits per semester) \$11,390.00 Education Fee per Semester by degree Associate of Arts/Science Degree - Bachelor of Arts/Science Degree 4 (Exceptions are noted below) \$440.00 Associate/Bachelor of Science Degree in the following majors: \$770.00 BS-Biomedical Sciences, AS/BS-Biotechnology, AS-Diagnostic Medical Sonography, BS-Dietetics & Nutrition, AS-Histotechnology, AS/BS-Medical Laboratory Science/Technician, AS-Nuclear Medicine Technology, AS-Nursing, AS- Occupational Therapy Assistant, AS-Physical Therapist Assistant, AS-Radiation Therapy, AS-Radiologic Technology, AS-Respiratory Therapy, AS-Surgical Technology Associate of Science Degree with a major in Baking and Pastry Arts or Culinary Arts \$1,440.00 Externship Education Fee Baking and Pastry Arts or Culinary Arts \$1,440.00 LALETTISTIP LUCCATION FEE DAKING AND FASTLY ALLS OF CUITINALY ALLS 00.00 نار Textbook prices are available on the student portal by course.
+Estimate for books per semester \$800.00 •